-BATON ROUGE – The LSU Tennis program has a total of 10 former players currently competing professionally across the globe.
-There are six former men’s tennis players on tour and four LSU women’s tennis alumnae.
-These Tiger tennis alumni travel with the tour around the world to face the best the sport has to offer in hopes of improving their ranking and qualifying for a major tournament.
+BATON ROUGE – The LSU Tennis program has a total of 4 former players currently competing professionally across the globe.
+There are three former men’s tennis players on tour and one LSU women’s tennis alumnus.
+These Tiger tennis alumni travel with the tour around the world to face the best the sport has to offer in hopes of improving their ranking and qualifying for major tournaments.
 Here is an update on how the Tigers have performed.

 Tigers in the US Open

-The U.S. Open is slated to begin on Monday, Aug.
-27, and there are three former Tigers scheduled to play in the Skupski brothers and Venus.
+The U.S. Open is slated to begin on Monday, August 29.
+Neal Skupski and Michael Venus are set to compete with their partners in the men’s doubles bracket.

 Neal Skupski has found his groove on the ATP tour and enters the fall of 2022 with 12 career ATP doubles titles.
 The year 2022 has been the best yet for Skupski as he has claimed six doubles titles on the year as of August.
 Skupski has struck a strong partnership with the Netherland’s Wesley Koolhof as the duo have claimed six titles together and are currently ranked No. 1 in the Pepperstone ATP Live Doubles Team Rankings.
 The top 8 duos at the end of the year will face off at the Nitto ATP Finals.